CaoYang1789/NASFLat_test/README.md

 # NASFlat Latency test
 Based on the introduction of Flat https://github.com/abdelfattah-lab/nasflat_latency.
 It is necessary to download `nasflat_embeddings_04_03_24.zip` and `NASFLATBench_v1.pkl` and add them to the `/content` directory (Step 2 and Step 3 demonstrate how to upload file `nasflat_embeddings_04_03_24.zip` from Google Drive to Colab by copying it, The file `NASFLATBench_v1.pkl` is relatively small, so you can decide on your own how to move it to contentnasflat_latency/correlation_trainer.).

+## Switching Modes and Sampling Strategies

+This project supports multiple sampling metrics, each representing a different feature embedding and sampling strategy.
+By changing the `--sampling_metric` argument when running `main_trf.py`, you can easily switch between these modes.

+**Available sampling modes include:**

+1. **ZCP Sampling**:
+   Utilizes Zero-Cost Proxy (ZCP) related features to screen architectures.
+This mode focuses on early-stage performance indicators, quickly filtering potential network candidates based on minimal-cost heuristics.

+2. **Random Sampling**:
+   Selects architectures purely at random without any preliminary assessment.
+This approach is ideal for broad exploratory analysis or baseline comparison across the entire search space.

+3. **A2VCateZCP Sampling**:
+   Leverages A2V (Architecture-to-Vector) embeddings combined with Zero-Cost Proxy insights.
+This mode uses both feature embeddings and initial performance predictions to more effectively curate candidate architectures, potentially improving sampling efficiency.

 ## Step 1: Clone the GitHub Repository

 Clone the GitHub repository.